CMU-Senate/bylaws/bylaws.md

         f.
 Designate a proxy to attend Student Senate meetings when unable to attend those meetings themselves;
             (i)  A Student Senator’s proxy must be a member of the constituency that the Student Senator represents.
             (#)  A proxy may not be a Student Senator or a member of the Executive Branch of Student Senate.
-            (#)  A Student Senator’s proxy assumes the duties and powers of that Student Senator for the duration of the meeting during which s/he isthey are serving as that Student Senator’s proxy.
+            (#)  A Student Senator’s proxy assumes the duties and powers of that Student Senator for the duration of the meeting during which s/he are serving as that Student Senator’s proxy.
             (#)  To designate a proxy a Student Senator must notify the Chair of Student Senate, via e-mail, of the name of that proxy.
     #.
 Powers of Student Senators:
         a.
-Student Senators assume all parliamentary powers afforded them in Robert’s Rules of Order, Newly Revised.
+Student Senators assume all parliamentary powers afforded them in _Robert’s Rules of Order, Newly Revised_.
 These powers are in effect during all Student Senate meetings and during all meetings of Student Senate committees of which they are members;
         #.
 Propose legislation to Student Senate;
         #.
 Nominate members of the undergraduate student body to serve as Members-at-Large.
 #.
 Members-at-Large:
     1. Members-at-Large may be elected as representatives of the undergraduate student body.
         a.
 Any Student Senator may nominate a member of the undergraduate student body as a Member-at-Large during any regular Student Senate meeting.
         #.
-To be elected, a nominee must receive a majority vote of approval at the meeting where s/he isthey are nominated as a Member-at-Large.
+To be elected, a nominee must receive a majority vote of approval at the meeting where s/he are nominated as a Member-at-Large.
         #.
 There is no limit to the number of Members-at-Large that may be elected.
         #.
 There is no limit to the number of times an individual may be nominated as a Member-at-Large, but a single individual may only be nominated once during a single meeting of Student Senate.
     #.
-The term of service for a Member-at-Large begins at the end of the meeting during which s/he isthey are elected, and ends at the end of the full session for which s/he wasthey were elected to serve.
+The term of service for a Member-at-Large begins at the end of the meeting during which s/he are elected, and ends at the end of the full session for which s/he were elected to serve.
     #.
 Duties of Members-at-Large:
         a.
 Attend regular and special meetings of Student Senate;
         #.
 Attend joint meetings of Student Senate and the Graduate Student Assembly;